ReneShen/Multiverse-final-portfolio/README.md

 <!-- Overview -->
 ## Overview

-During my time at Box, I delivered value through improvements and added functionality in existing E-commerce codebases while leading projects that drives company revenue, such as cancellation flow.
+During my time at Box, I delivered value through improvements and added functionality in existing E-commerce transaction codebases while leading projects that drives company revenue, such as cancellation flow.
 This document is a broad overview of my contributions to the company's services without revealing any sensitive information.

 Because of the security reasons, I will avoid using any code snippets and rely just on explanation.